Fuad-31/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ./3-paths: this script counts the number of directories in the PATH ./4-global_variables: this script  lists environment variables.
-./5-local_variables: this script lists all local variables and environment variables, and functions
+./5-local_variables: this script lists all local variables and environment variables, and functions ./6-create_local_variable: this script  creates a new local variable